 Learn to Say No Confidently

-It might sound like a small thing, but sometimes the key to dealing with peer pressure is simply learning how to say no. Keep in mind that when someone says no with a weak voice, or if they sound unsure, then the pressure might continue.
-When teens are able to stand up for themselves and confidently decline an offer or drugs or alcohol, they are often left alone.
-For many teens, practicing saying no out loud in front of the mirror is the simplest place to start.
+It might sound like a small thing, but sometimes the key to dealing with peer pressure is simply learning how to say no. Keep in mind that when someone says no with a weak voice or if they sound unsure, then the pressure might continue.
+When teens can stand up for themselves and confidently decline an offer of drugs or alcohol, they are often left alone.
+For many teens, practising saying no out loud in front of the mirror is the simplest place to start.

 Don’t Be Afraid to Leave an Environment With Peer Pressure